Kunthive/Crypto/public/newsletters/CR-RPL Tokenomics.md

-# MR PRO | $RPL Tokenomics: Rocket Pool To The Moon? 🚀
+# $RPL Tokenomics: Rocket Pool To The Moon? 🚀

 ## Securing Blockchains and Capitalizing on the Future of Crypto